MicrosoftDocs/power-platform/power-platform/guidance/coe/innovationbacklog-components.md

 ### Innovation Backlog Admin

-A canvas app that the Innovation Backlog admin uses to update icons for non-software tools and delete obsolete or old ideas from the Innovation Backlog.
+A canvas app that the Innovation Backlog admin uses to update icons for non-software tools, configure further pain points and delete obsolete or old ideas from the Innovation Backlog.

 **Permission**: Share this app with the Innovation Backlog admini - this can be your CoE or Power Platform adoption lead.